ndronos/c-nomorph/HowStufWorks.md

 The only condition is that you msut tell the compiler in advance that the function exists somewhere later in the code.
 You'll do this with a function prototype at the beginning of the program.
+The prototype is a statement that looks similar to the first line of the definition.

 (HowStuffWorks, 2017) pp. 6 & 13